-Welcome to our 2022 guide on electric vehicle tax credits.
+Welcome to our refreshed 2023 guide on electric vehicle tax credits!

 If you own an electric car or are looking for one, you might know that certain EV purchases come with a dollar amount that the federal government lets you deduct from your taxes.
-The amount of tax credit varies based on a number of factors, so it can be challenging to know your eligibility.
-This became even more complicated with new legislation recently released in the Inflation Reduction Act of 2022.
+The amount of tax credit varies based on a number of factors.
+So understanding which electric vehicles are eligible can be a challenge.
+The EV tax credit landscape also experienced additional changes as a result of new legislation recently released in the Inflation Reduction Act of 2022.

-Well, we reviewed all 755 pages of the Inflation Reduction Act (admittedly focusing on the parts pertaining to EVs) and made a list of what you need to know on electric vehicle tax credits.
+In case you didn’t read all 755 pages of the Inflation Reduction Act, not to worry.
+We did it for you.
+We also put together an updated list of what you need to know about its impact on the EV market and vehicle pricing.
 Essentially, the Act extends the $7,500 EV tax credit for 10 years, until December 2032.
 This is great news for the EV community.
-However, there are several new exceptions to what qualifies, which gets confusing.
+Additionally, there are several new exceptions to what qualifies, which gets confusing.
 Read on for our clear description of what no longer qualifies and what still qualifies for electric vehicle tax credits.

 Spoiler alert – if you had always wanted a Tesla but couldn’t afford it due to it not qualifying for the tax credit, you may be very happy.

 Listen to our Plug In For More podcast here:

 Electric vehicles that no longer qualify for the tax credit

 Several vehicles became instantly ineligible for the federal electric car tax credit the day the Act was signed.
 Any vehicle where “final assembly occurred outside of North America” is now excluded from the tax credit as of August 16, 2022.
 Some very popular EVs like the Hyundai Ioniq 5, Kia EV6, and Audi Q4 e-tron are among the models that are no longer eligible for the tax credit, based on their foreign manufacturing locations.